soderlind/super-admin-all-sites-menu/README.md

 ### 1.2.0

-- Store subsite info in IndexedDB (local storage).
+- Store subsite menu data in IndexedDB (local storage).
    - IndexedDB is updated when a site is added / deleted.
 - Add search.